Scarlet-Dynasty/scarlet-dynasty.github.io/maps/uno.md

 # Changelogsㅤ`V1.1.2`

 - Fixed a bug where the game got cancelled on initial vote itself without taking 50% players vote into account for taking the action.
+(When using the 'Cancel Game' item.)

 <br>
 <br>